 I find the 1 minute physics videos make great starters to generate interesting discussions and debates.
 The “Is it Better to Walk or Run in the Rain?” video is a funny explanation which engages learners before any lesson!

-Always remember to thank a teacher No need to say anymore!
-In our hearts and minds! #alwaysremembertothankateacher The cartoonist Chan Lowe created the image on this post.
-He also wrote the following, on his blog: “Never has the dedication of the people who practice the teaching profession been spotlighted in the way it has over the past [...]
+Thank you teacher Always remember to say “thank you teacher” ! #alwaysremembertothankateacher The cartoonist Chan Lowe created the image on this post.
+He also wrote the following, on his blog: “Never has the dedication of the people who practice the teaching profession been spotlighted in the way it has over the past few days.
+We were [...]

 The Happy Birthday problem!
 This is a great way to start probability!
 I call it the Happy Birthday Problem and it can be done as a starter or plenary to engage students in the wonderful world of probability.
 I survey the class and test out the theory that if you have a class of at [...]